lilxyzw/VRCLightVolumes/Documentation/ForShaderDevelopers.md

 First of all, you need to include the "LightVolumes.cginc" file provided with this asset, into your shader:  `#include "LightVolumes.cginc"`.
 Also be sure that you included the "UnityCG.cginc" file **BEFORE** to support the fallback to unity's light probes:  `#include "UnityCG.cginc"`

+All the functions are recommended to use in the fragment shader.
+All the calculations are cheap enough.

+### 1. Basic Light Volumes Integration

+Start by replacing your light probe logic (usually where `ShadeSH9()` or `unity_SHAr` is used) with `LightVolumeSH()`

+Evaluate the returned SH data using `LightVolumeEvaluate()` But you can use your own method to get the lighting color.

+Typically, the result color should be multiplied by the albedo and added to the final fragment color.
+You may also apply AO or other adjustments before combining it.

+> `LightVolumeSH()` automatically falls back to Unity’s built-in light probes if Light Volumes are not available.
+No need for a manual check.

+### 2. Additive Light Volumes for Lightmapped Geometry

+Additive light volumes are can cast light on your static lightmapped geometry.
+To make it work, you need to integrate a function into your lightmapped lighting section of the shader.
+It's probably somewhere where you use `unity_Lightmap` variable.

+Call a `LightVolumeAdditiveSH()` function there to get SH components.
+This function is even lighter because only samples additive light volumes if they are provided.
+It returns zeroes if no additive light volumes found or Light Volumes are available in scene.

+Then evaluate the color with `LightVolumeEvaluate()` and **add** the resulting color to your lightmap output.

+> You can also check `_UdonLightVolumeEnabled > 0` to skip evaluation entirely when not LightVolumes are not represented in the scene.

+### 3. Custom SH Evaluation Notes

+If you use a custom evaluation method instead of `LightVolumeEvaluate()`, make sure you use L1 components too.

+Using L0 only (ambient term) results in unrealistic shading and can make objects look translucent.
+You must consider L1 directions—or at least the dominant direction and its magnitude for proper shading.

+> Test your method with strong directional lighting baked into a volume.
+Incorrect evaluation may cause color artifacts or exposure issues.

+### 4. Specular Lighting (Optional but Recommended)

+You can enhance gloss and metal surfaces with speculars from SH data:

+Use `LightVolumeSpecular()` function for colored speculars.
+Ideal for avatars.
+Use `LightVolumeSpecularDominant()` for a single specular using dominant light direction.
+Better for hard surface PBR shaders.

+Add the result straight to your final fragment color.

+These functions already apply albedo internally **do not multiply again**.
+You can still apply your own specular occlusion/masking if needed.

+> For more advanced shading (e.g. anisotropic specular), implement your own model based on SH data.

+## Shader Functions

 There are only a few functions that are really required for the integration:

 ### void LightVolumeSH()
 Required to get the Spherical Harmonics components.
 Using the output values you get from it, you can calculate the speculars for your custom lighting setup.